 For more detailed safety tips, click here.

 All CO detectors are designed to alert you when CO reaches dangerous levels in your home, but some are more sensitive than others.
-HB McClure recommends a National Safety Institute (NSI) 3000 Professional Grade Low Level Carbon Monoxide Monitor, which is designed to detect levels as low as 5 parts per million (ppm) and alarms as low as 15 ppm.
+HB Home Service Team recommends a National Safety Institute (NSI) 3000 Professional Grade Low Level Carbon Monoxide Monitor, which is designed to detect levels as low as 5 parts per million (ppm) and alarms as low as 15 ppm.
 Comparatively, standard UL listed detectors do not alarm until 70 ppm.
 The NSI 3000’s greater sensitivity protects infants, children, the elderly, and highly sensitive or ill people that may be affected at lower levels than healthy adults.

 If you are purchasing a standard carbon monoxide detector, use these guidelines when selecting and operating your device, or contact a trusted mechanical service provider to help you.